Experience-Monks/three-orbit-viewer/README.md

 - `clearAlpha` the alpha, default 0
 - `position` THREE.Vector3 for the initial camera position, defaults to [1, 1, -2]
 - `target` THREE.Vector3 for the initial orbit controller's target
-- other options that could be passed into THREE.WebGLRenderer or [canvas-app](https://www.npmjs.org/package/canvas-app)
+- other options that could be passed into [canvas-app](https://www.npmjs.org/package/canvas-app)

 #### `viewer.on('tick')`